E-Vertin/GNU-Linux-Guides/Gentoo Guide/Installation Guide for Gentoo Linux.md

 # Installation Guide for Gentoo Linux

-> This passage only applies to users who have experience using GNU/Linux and are moving forward to perform a simple installation of Gentoo Linux, so articulation limited.
+> This guide is intended for users who already have experience with GNU/Linux and wish to perform a straightforward installation of Gentoo Linux.
+Therefore, explanations are kept concise.

-> Anyway, "copy - paste - run" is not my intention to compile this article, but to give readers a glimpse to the installing procedure of Gentoo Linux thus they can apply what they have learned here to other desktop environment and file system table configurations.
+> The purpose of this article is not to encourage "copy-paste-run" installation, but to provide readers with an overview of the Gentoo Linux installation procedure, so they can apply what they learn here to other desktop environments and file system configurations.

-> Gentoo Linux is based on source code, so it's compatible the most hardware as long as they can execute a C/C++ toolchain.
-Here we'll take amd64 (x86_64) with UEFI BIOS as an example.
+> Gentoo Linux is source-based, making it compatible with most hardware as long as it can run a C/C++ toolchain.
+This guide uses amd64 (x86_64) with UEFI BIOS as an example.

 ## 1. Archive and burn the installation media